OkayAbedin/medbox/old/KY024_OPERATION.md

 2. **Alarm Clearing Test**:
    - Set up an alarm for the current time
-   - When the alarm activates, the MedBox LED will blink red
+   - When the alarm activates, the CareBox LED will blink red
    - Open the compartment and verify:
      - Blue LED on KY-024 turns OFF
-     - MedBox LED turns green
+     - CareBox LED turns green
      - Alarm clears